[2025-jun-17] The SlackDocs Wiki has moved to a new server, in order to make it more performant.

 setup

-The full installation process is not covered to remain on-topic.
-If you require assistance with the installation process, see here.
-You can also get help on the LinuxQuestions.org forums.
+The full installation process is not covered here.
+If you require assistance with the installation process, see the installation documentation.
+Help is also available on the LinuxQuestions.org support forums.

-Your system will be unable to boot if you shut it down before updating the boot loader configuration.
-Enter a chroot shell and point the boot loader to your encrypted root disk and LUKS block device.
+Your system will be unable to boot if you shut it down before updating the initial ram disk.
+Enter a chroot shell and specify where and what for your encrypted root disk, LUKS block device, and root filesystem.

 Enter a chroot: